 filter will prevent processing of healthy ("status": 0

-) events, unless they are resolving an incident.
 Let’s send some events to see this behavior in action.

 The following event will be filtered:

-Mac and Linux users:
+Mac and Linux:

-curl -i -X POST -H "Authorization: Key ${SENSU_API_KEY}"\
+curl -i -X POST -H "Authorization: Key ${SENSU_API_KEY}" \

--H "Content-Type: application/json"\
+-H "Content-Type: application/json" \

--d '{"entity":{"metadata":{"name":"i-424242"}},"check":{"metadata":{"name":"my-app"},"interval":30,"status":0,"output":"200 OK","handlers":["rocketchat"]}}'\
+-d '{"entity":{"metadata":{"name":"i-424242"}},"check":{"metadata":{"name":"my-app"},"interval":30,"status":0,"output":"200 OK","handlers":["mattermost"]}}' \

 "${SENSU_API_URL:-http://127.0.0.1:8080}/api/core/v2/namespaces/${SENSU_NAMESPACE:-default}/events"